rfjakob/gocryptfs/README.md

 Current Status
 --------------

-gocryptfs has reached version 1.0 on Jul 17, 2016.
+gocryptfs has reached version 1.0 on July 17, 2016.
 It has gone through hours and hours of stress (fsstress, extractloop.bash) and correctness testing (xfstests).
 It is now considered ready for general consumption.